w3f/polkadot-spec/spec.md

 - USER `unstake(mut self)`
 - USER `complain(mut self, complaint: Complaint)`

 Staking happens in batches of blocks called eras.
-At the end of each era, payouts are processed based upon statistics accrued by the consensus contract.
+At the end of each era, payouts are processed based upon statistics accrued by the consensus contract and the validator set is reaffirmed or changed.
 An account's staking profile (i.e. parameters that determine when its balance will be used in the staking system) may be set with the `stake` and `unstake` functions.
 Both specifically targets the next era.
 Staking information is retained between eras and further calls are unnecessary if the user doesn't wish to change their profile.
 Each account has a staking balance associated with it (`balance`); this balance cannot be split between different staking profiles.

 ### Consensus (~3)
 - READ-ONLY `validators(self) -> [ AccountID ]`